informalsystems/tendermint-rs/docs/spec/lightclient/verification.md

 ### Invariants

 #### **[LCV-INV-TP]**:
-It is always the case that *LightStore.LatestVerified.Header.Time > now - trustingPeriod*.
+It is always the case that *LightStore.LatestTrusted.Header.Time > now - trustingPeriod*.

 > If the invariant is violated, the light client does not have a
 > header it can trust.
 A trusted header must be obtained externally,